UnbornTao

 Everything posted by UnbornTao

-3. Effectiveness seems to be increased to the degree to which you get yourself out of the way.
-Recognizing whenever one's actions get off-purpose and then immediately correcting requires paying careful attention to every step of the process.
+3. Effectiveness tends to increase in proportion to how much you get yourself out of the way.
+Recognizing when your actions veer off-purpose, and immediately correcting course, requires careful attention to every step of the process.

-5. An inaccurate analogy related to enlightenment and how no method is direct.
-Enlightenment is like: catching your shadow taking steps in order to arrive at where you now are building a bridge to get to where you are now an eye seeing itself biting your teeth You can't find yourself within your experience, which is the only "place" we can look in, and at the same time you can become conscious of your nature.
+5. Various inaccurate analogies for "enlightenment"--illustrating how no method is direct.
+Direct consciousness is like: catching your own shadow taking steps to arrive where you already are building a bridge to reach the place you’re standing an eye trying to see itself biting your own teeth You can’t find yourself within experience, which is the only place you can look, and yet, perhaps paradoxically, you can become conscious of your nature.

 6. Well, be honest, or refuse the question.
 "None."
 "My religion is science."
 Or whatever.